§ 5-57-2. Definitions.

 (6) “Licensing authority” means the department of labor and training.

-(7) "Notify by mail", when used to notify applicant of approval of license or I.D. card; or when used to forward license or permanent I.D. card to licensee or I.D. card holder means first class mail.
-When used to notify applicant, licensee, or I.D. card holder of intent to refuse or deny application, or suspend or revoke the license or I.D. card, or to notify a licensee, applicant, or I.D. card holder of final, refusal, denial, suspension, or revocation of that application, license or I.D. card, the term "notify by mail" means certified mail, return receipt requested.
+(7) “Notify by mail,” when used to notify an applicant of approval of a license or I.D. card; or when used to forward a license or permanent I.D. card to the licensee or I.D. card holder means first-class mail.
+When used to notify an applicant, licensee, or I.D. card holder of intent to refuse or deny an application, or suspend or revoke the license or I.D. card, or to notify a licensee, applicant, or I.D. card holder of final refusal, denial, suspension, or revocation of that application, license, or I.D. card, the term “notify by mail” means certified mail, return receipt requested.